kallebysantos/play.ai-content-summarizer/README.md

 ## 🤝 Contributing

-This MVP is public for educational purposes. <br />
+This project is public for educational purposes. <br />
 Feel free to fork and play around — PRs not accepted at this time.